How to Set Up Your Home Gym

 Disclaimer: When you buy through our links, we may earn a commission - at no extra expense to you.
 We only do this for products we have tried or come highly recommended.
 Learn more.

-During the pandemic, I set up a home gym twice due to moving, and my current one is in my not large NYC apartment.
+During the pandemic, I set up a home gym twice due to moving, and my current one is in my small NYC apartment.
 With limited space, I learned to be creative and resourceful with minimal equipment.
-As a trainer, I am also able to decide what equipment will have the biggest impact on helping me reach my strength training and fitness goals so I don’t waste money — and space — on unnecessary equipment.
-I’m sharing my tips here to help you set up your own home gym and make the most of it so you can achieve higher levels of fitness and crush your workout goals.
+As a functional trainer, I am also able to decide what equipment will have the biggest impact on helping me reach my strength training and fitness goals so I don’t waste money — and space — on unnecessary equipment.
+I’m sharing my tips here to help you set up your own home gym and make the most of it so you can achieve higher levels of fitness, stick to your workout schedule, and crush your workout goals.

 Benefits of a Home Gym